mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 ## Abstract

-We discuss how to compute compute intervals for the median or any other quantile in R. In particular we are interested in the interpolated order statistic approach as suggested by
+We discuss the computation of confidence intervals for the median or any other quantile in R. In particular we are interested in the interpolated order statistic approach suggested by
 @hettmansperger_sheather1986 and @nyblom1992.
-These suggestions
-compute intervals that have very good coverage close to the nominal level even in the small sample setting.
-A (tiny) R package `quantileCI` is written implementing them in order to make the methods available to a greater audience.
-A small simulation study is conducted to show that these intervals have a coverage closer to the nominal level.
+In order to make the methods available to a greater audience we provide an implementation of these methods in the R package `quantileCI` and a small simulation study is conducted to show that these intervals indeed have a very good coverage.
+The study also shows that these intervals perform better than the currently available approaches in R. We therefore propose that these intervals should be used more in the future!

 <center>
 ![]({{ site.baseurl }}/figure/source/2016-10-17-quantileCI/FIRSTPICTURE-1.png )